-Туре Description Boot application This file resides in Flash memory and contains the compiled binary code of the executable application.
+User functions (/usr) Description Boot application This file resides in Flash memory and contains the compiled binary code of the executable application.
 Each time the controller is rebooted, the executable application is extracted from the boot application and copied into the controller RAM (1) .
 Application source Source file that can be uploaded from Flash memory to the PC if the source file is not available on the PC $^{(2)}$.
-Post configuration File that contains Ethernet, serial line, and firewall parameters.
-The parameters specified in the file override the parameters in the executable application at each reboot.
+Post configuration File that contains Ethernet and serial line parameters.
+The parameters specified in the file override the parameters in the executable application at each reset.
+Firewall parameters Settings used to configure the firewall of the M262 Logic/Motion Controller.
+These settings restrict access to authorized personnel and protocols only.
+See Firewall Configuration (see page 189) for more information.
 Data logging Files in which the controller logs events as specified by the application.
-HTML page HTML pages displayed by the web server for the website embedded in the controller.
-Operating System (OS) Controller firmware that can be written to Flash memory.
-The firmware file is applied at next reboot of the controller.
-Retain variable Remanent variables Retain-persistent variable